 Guilds, in essence are a more formal form of this concept.
 Except in a guild, peers learn from peers.
 Everyone can contribute their knowledge and ideas and are also encouraged to share their inspirations as well.
 The guild format is alive and thriving to this very day, even online, and is a wonderful way to become part of a community that shares a specific passion.

 But I kept thinking about this young women and her interest in weaving and I thought about how blessed I was as a young girl, to have many amazing women in my life who freely gave of their time and shared with me their skills in the fibre arts.
 Is the tradition of passing on cultural knowledge from old to young being lost?
 Is it even relevant today?

-Oh sure you can still learn to knit or to sew, or to even garden from books, or pay for a class.
+Oh sure you can still learn to knit or to sew, or to even garden from books, or you can pay for a class.
 What I am talking about is the sharing freely of knowledge from generation to generation.

 It takes a village to raise a child.

 This is something that I think we need to understand again.
 Knowledge is in us to give.
 It doesn’t matter what it is.
 Share it, pass it on, offer your time to a young, interested mind.